NainaniJatinZ/PatSpike/README.md

 # PatSpike

-Exploring energy efficient Spiking neural networks for time series classification of ECG data
+Classification of patterns in ECG with energy efficient Spiking Neural Network Models